RShankar/Intro-to-Microprocessors/MPLab X IDE/2-XpressToXIDE.md

 Finally add __cp ${ImagePath} c:\HEX__ or __cp ${ImagePath} z:\HEX__ to the execute this line after build field and check the check box.
 C:\Users\Doug\Desktop\HEX is the path used for this example.

+__Note for Mac you may need to use /Users/Doug/Desktop/HEX as macs file system is different then for windows__

 __You must create a new folder called HEX on your C or Z drive for this to work otherwise you will get errors__

 __Having more complex file paths like the one below to the desktop may cause errors__